m10ust/metaformers/README.md

 [Turn 25] Dolphin3: That implies adding a memory bank to the PostgreSQL schema… [Turn 26] GPT-OSS: Yes — and here’s the pseudo-code to implement it.

+## What's Next?

+I am currently working on a **metaformers_v6_builder.py** script that applies the same cool peer-reviewing and multi-role agentic system you see in metaformers but for building apps autonomously in a Docker env.
+This will be the first agentic peer-reviewed, self-improving app builders out in the wild and I am very excited to show it to you.
+I should be ready in a couple of days top. :)

 Use it in a responsible manner.
 Adding powerful models in this loops could have deep implications.
 Change models as needed in the scripts to fit your tech stack.
 Stay curious and feed the loops!